 Copyright © 2018 Lighthouse FX Ltd - All Rights Reserved.

 Lighthouse FX Ltd is a company registered in England and Wales (Registration number 11450998).
 Lighthouse FX's strategic partners conduct our regulated activities and payment services.
-Our partners are carefully chosen for their robust internal risk management structures and adherence to the necessary FCA and HMRC protocols.
+Our partners are carefully selected for their robust internal risk management structures and adherence to the necessary FCA and HMRC protocols.
 All client money is held in safeguarded, segregated accounts, ensuring complete security of funds.
 For more information about our strategic partners, please visit the ‘security and regulation’ page.